 The CT&M segment has a 50% noncontrolling interest in a bakery located in the DRC.
 Seaboard's investment balance is zero.
-As part of its original investment, Seaboard has an interest bearing long-term note receivable from this affiliate that had a principal and interest balance of approximately \$19 million at July 1, 2017, all classified as long-term given uncertainty of the timing of payments in the future.
-In the second and fourth quarters of 2016, Seaboard reserved an aggregate of \$16 million of the original note balance in bad debt expense within selling, general and administrative expenses in the consolidated statements of comprehensive income.
+As part of its original investment, Seaboard has an interest bearing long-term note receivable from this affiliate that had a principal and interest balance of approximately \$17 million, net of reserves, at September 30, 2017, all classified as long-term given uncertainty of the timing of payments in the future.
 The note receivable is 50% guaranteed by the other shareholder in the entity.
-During the fourth quarter of 2016, the business owners began discussions regarding various strategic alternatives, such as restructuring the note to further extend the term and match payments to revised cash flow estimates, enforce the guarantees from the other owner which may require legal action, sale of the bakery, or Seaboard obtaining control of the bakery at which time the entity would become consolidated.
-As of the date of this report, no alternative strategic solution has been agreed upon, and there has been no amendment of the note receivable agreement.
+In 2016, Seaboard reserved an aggregate of \$16 million of the original note balance in bad debt expense within selling, general and administrative expenses in the consolidated statement of comprehensive income.
+During the third quarter of 2017, Seaboard recorded this entity's current period loss of \$2 million against the note receivable.
+In September 2017, Seaboard reached an agreement to amend the note to further extend the term and match payments to cash flow estimates.
 If the future long-term cash flows of this bakery do not improve, more of the recorded value of the note receivable from affiliate could be deemed uncollectible in the future, which could result in a further charge to earnings.

 The CT&M segment had a 50% noncontrolling interest in Belarina Alimentos S.A. ("Belarina"), a flour production business in Brazil, which it accounted for using the equity method of accounting prior to October 28, 2016, the date Seaboard obtained 98% of the equity ownership and control of Belarina.
 Seaboard has included the financial results of Belarina in its consolidated financial statements since the date of acquisition.
-During the three and six months ended July 2, 2016, Seaboard's advances totaled \$13 million and \$14 million, respectively.
-Related to these advances, Seaboard recorded losses from affiliate of \$11 million and \$12 million, respectively, and currency translation adjustment losses included in other comprehensive income (loss) of \$2 million and \$2 million, respectively.
+Seaboard's advances totaled \$14 million during the nine months ended October 1, 2016.
+Related to these advances, Seaboard recorded income (loss) from affiliate of \$2 million and \$(10) million for the three and nine months ended October 1, 2016, respectively, and currency translation adjustment losses included in other comprehensive income (loss) of \$2 million and \$4 million, respectively.

-Seaboard's Marine segment includes a 36% investment in a holding company that owns a majority interest in a Caribbean start-up terminal operation.
-Seaboard accounts for its investment using the equity method, and as of December 31, 2016 had a book investment balance of \$14 million, a convertible note receivable of \$2 million and an affiliate receivable of \$1 million.
+Seaboard's Marine segment includes a 36% investment in a holding company that owns a Caribbean start-up terminal operation.
+Seaboard accounts for its investment using the equity method.
 During the first quarter of 2017, the terminal operations encountered the loss of a customer and defaulted on certain third-party debt obligations.
 In addition, third-party engineering studies identified significant unexpected construction modifications needed for the terminal operation.
 As a result, Seaboard evaluated its investment in affiliate and receivables for impairment and recorded a \$5 million charge on its investment, a \$1 million charge on its convertible note receivable and a \$3 million allowance on its affiliate receivables in the three month period ended April 1, 2017.
-The holding company is investigating various strategic alternatives, such as additional capital calls, restructuring of the third-party debt and restructuring of the affiliate equity and receivables, which includes the deferral of all affiliated receivable payments until such future time as cash flow is sufficient to pay all third-party debt.
+For the three and nine months ended September 30, 2017, Seaboard recognized \$2 million and \$9 million, respectively, in income (loss) from affiliates for its proportionate share of equity losses.
+The holding company is investigating various strategic alternatives, such as additional capital calls, restructuring of the affiliate equity and receivables, which includes the deferral of all affiliated receivable payments until such future time as cash flow is sufficient to pay all third-party debt.
 If future long-term cash flows do not improve, there is a possibility that there could be additional charges.